pminina01/readthedocs/How-to-write-a-custom-layout-renderer.md

-Since NLog 4.4 there are two ways to create a custom layout renderer.
+_Since NLog 4.4 there are two ways to create a custom layout renderer._

-You could write a custom layout with one lambda function - it will be registered intermediately, or you could write a class which is easier to share across projects.
+_You could write a custom layout with one lambda function - it will be registered intermediately, or you could write a class which is easier to share across projects._

 ## Lambda Function
 Introduced in NLog 4.4

-For some cases, it's easier to write a lambda function.
+For simple cases, you could create a layout renderer with a lambda.

 The lambda function will accept 1 or 2 parameters and should return a `string`.